attila-balint-kul/energy-forecast-benchmark-toolkit/README.md

 uvicorn.run(server, port=3000)
 ```

+## Benchmarking

+The package also provides a benchmarking framework that can be used to benchmark your model against
+other models.
+There are some example models in [this repository](https://github.com/attila-balint-kul/energy-forecast-benchmark-examples).

+The results of the benchmarking are openly accessible [here](https://wandb.ai/attila-balint-kul/load-forecasting-competition/reports/Enfobench-Dashboard--Vmlldzo2MDM0ODE2#models).

 ## Contributing

 Contributions and feedback are welcome!
 For major changes, please open an issue first to discuss